 The purpose of this website is to provide a convenient way for you to access information about your credit union accounts.
-We do not capture any of your information about your credit union accounts.
-We recognize that privacy and security of personal financial information is a concern to you.
-We have taken care in establishing and implementing policies and procedures to protect this information.
-We safeguard information according to established security standards and procedures, and we continually assess new technology for protecting information.
+We do not capture any information about your credit union accounts.
+We recognize that privacy and security of personal financial information is a concern to you and we have taken care in establishing and implementing policies and procedures to protect this information.
+We safeguard information according to established security standards and procedures, and continually assess new technology for protecting information.

-The Utility District Credit Union restricts access to your personal account information to those employees who need to know that information to provide products and services to you.
-Utility District Credit Union maintains physical, electronic and procedural safeguards that comply with federal regulations to guard your nonpublic personal information.
+The Utility District Credit Union restricts access to your personal account information to only agencies that need the information to provide products and services to you.
+Utility District Credit Union maintains physical, electronic and procedural safeguards that comply with federal regulations to guard your non-public personal information.